 Mathematics Education within the Postmodern

-A volume in the series: International Perspectives on Mathematics Education - Cognition, Equity & Society.
-Editor(s): Bharath Sriraman, The University of Montana.
+A volume in the series: Cognition, Equity & Society: International Perspectives.
+Editor(s): Bharath Sriraman, University of Montana.
 Lyn English, Queensland University of Technology.

 This timely and accessible book presents a challenge to accepted wisdoms about both the nature of mathematics and of education.
 The authors of this groundbreaking volume bring to bear on this intersection a postmodern sensibility that engages with the grand narratives of mathematics education.
 Thus they provide a key resource for rethinking theory and practice in mathematics education.